 How to Get Rid Of Fenugreek Smell

-When I was breastfeeding my children, I was extremely happy with the results fenugreek gave me, however I simply didn’t feel very sexy due to my body odor.
+When I was breastfeeding my children, I was extremely happy with the results fenugreek gave me; however, I didn’t feel very sexy due to my body odour.

 I smelled horrible all day long, it was like I was covered in maple syrup, not only the sweat was very pungent, but back then, I didn’t know how to get rid of it.

-In fact, I should be clearer with you, you will be able to hide it completely.
+I should be clearer with you; you will be able to hide it completely.

-You cannot go wrong with rose water, it’s affordable, it’s available everywhere, in fact, it just costs about $10 for large bottle and it smells amazing.
+You cannot go wrong with rose water, it’s affordable, it’s available everywhere, in fact, it just costs about $10 for a large bottle, and it smells amazing.

-Here is what I do personally and trust me, it’s hides fenugreek smell completely, I swear to you, no one has ever noticed it on me:
+Here is what I do personally and trust me, it hides fenugreek smell completely, I swear to you, no one has ever noticed it on me:

-I take a good shower every two days, just to keep my skin clean, when I’m done, I simply take a few teaspoons of rose water and I apply them to my armpits, pubic area (my butt as well) and my neck.
+I take a good shower every two days, to keep my skin clean when I’m done, I take a few teaspoons of rose water, and I apply them to my armpits, pubic area (my butt as well) and my neck.

-That’s it, the smell is so sweet and so powerful that it will instantly hide fenugreek odor.
+That’s it; the smell is so sweet and so powerful that it will instantly hide fenugreek odour.